 Blocked gutters and lack of downspouts

-If your gutters and downspouts are clogged or not draining away from the house, you may have found the issue for moisture in your basement.
+If your gutters and downspouts are clogged or not draining away from the house, you may have found the issue of moisture in your basement.
 That water coming off your roof will run right back down the side of your basement walls and into the ground in a larger quantity.

 This is because your home’s size is displacing all that water to the edges of the house.
 This will cause the water to seep down into the soil and leak through the concrete walls.
 This can make already saturated soil worse.